ryansheehy0/Neo-C/Readme.md

 ## [Automatic function hoisting](#neo-c)
 When you define a function it is automatically given a function prototype at the start of the file to allow for automatic function hoisting.
 This prevents having to worry about matching the prototype and the declaration.
+- There is also function hoisting in classes and objects

 ```C++
 // Neo-C